MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-end-support-roadmap.md

 |Office 2010 |October 13, 2020  |
 |Office 2007 |October 10, 2017  |

-This article provides recommendations, information, and links to help administrators and IT Pros in organizations plan their upgrades from these older versions of Office to Microsoft 365 Apps.
+This article provides recommendations, information, and links to help IT Pros and Office admins in organizations plan their upgrades from these older versions of Office to Microsoft 365 Apps.
 If you haven't already begun to upgrade from these older versions of Office, we recommend you start now.

 We also recommend business and enterprise customers use the deployment benefits provided by Microsoft and Microsoft Certified Partners, including [Microsoft FastTrack](https://www.microsoft.com/fasttrack/microsoft-365/office-365) for cloud migrations.